PaperStrike/Pjax/README.md

 1. Listen to simple redirections.
 2. Fetch the target page via `fetch`.
 3. Render the DOM tree using [`DOMParser`](https://developer.mozilla.org/en-US/docs/Web/API/DOMParser).
-4. Check if every defined selector selects the same amount of elements in current DOM and the new DOM.
+4. Check if defined selectors select the same amount of elements in current DOM and the new DOM.
     - If no, Pjax uses standard navigation.
     - If yes, Pjax switches the elements in index order.
 5. Update current URL using `pushState`.